-LMHA's premier "green" site is Liberty Green, a HOPE VI Revitalization project currently nearing completion on the former Clarksdale site in downtown Louisville.
+LMHA's premier "green" site is Liberty Green, a HOPE VI Revitalization project on the former Clarksdale site in downtown Louisville.
 While the site's new name was drawn from the current and original names of the central roadway that runs through the six-block area (Liberty Street and Green Street) - the name also aptly describes the community's cutting edge environmental standards.
 Every rental and homeownership unit at Liberty Green is constructed per Energy Star efficiency guidelines and equipped with Energy Star labeled appliances.
 Units at Liberty Green have been verified as 40% more efficient than homes built to the 1993 National Model Energy Code.
 This has resulted in significant utility cost savings to residents of Liberty Green.

 Liberty Green is the first mixed-income development in Kentucky to receive the EPA Energy Star National Award in Excellence in Affordable Housing (2007).
 The site was also the winner of Energy Star Regional Awards in 2008, 2009 and 2010.

 Our efforts at Liberty Green have virtually institutionalized the Energy Star program

 into the Authority's new development operations.
 LMHA staff, along with HUD and our architectural consultants and developers, have refined the protocol necessary to design, construct, monitor and obtain the Energy Star rating so it can be easily utilized at future projects.
 In addition to the Liberty Green HOPE VI site, LMHA is phasing in Energy Star rated refrigerators, air conditioning (AC) units and compact fluorescent light bulbs (CFLs) at the nearly 4,300 public housing units it owns and manages.
 For more information about incorporating Energy Star components into multi-family assisted housing projects contact LaTasha Kilgore.